Queue Draft for Campaign QA

 Ever sent the same message to the same person multiple times in one day?
 That’s every email marketer’s nightmare.

-When your messages are queueing as drafts, you can see exactly who would receive what message.
-Below, you’ll see that this user would have received the same message multiple times in a single day.
+When your messages are queueing as drafts, you can see exactly who would receive what message— for example, wif a user would have received the same message multiple times in a single day.
 (This can happen with event-triggered campaigns without proper filters.)

-We can agree that this would be a terrible experience.
-Now, I can go back to my campaign and add a rule so that this message only goes out if the recipient has NOT already received it in the last week, for example.
+If this is the case, you can add a rule to the campaign so that this message only goes out if the recipient has NOT already received it in the last week, for example.

 This also helps you discover any other issues you might have never thought about, like a person receiving two drips at the same time, an exclusion filter that’s critical but missing, or something else in the campaign workflow logic that you didn’t quite get right.